-After an accident, you may undergo physical and emotional pain.
+After a traumatic event — such as sexual abuse or a car accident — you may undergo physical and emotional pain.
 Accidents are terrifying events and you may suffer post-traumatic stress disorder as a result.
 According to Mayo Clinic, people may go through traumatic experiences return to normal after an adjustment period.

 However, those with PTSD have symptoms that worsen over time and can last for months or years, interfering with a person’s ability to function.